droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 ## Creating and calling functions

-As indicated earlier, there is still some work to be done to make the structured data more usable.
-For example, we might want to convert the price of each car listing to a common currency.
-Or we want to parse the dates to `Date` objects and instead of having the odometer be in different units we might only want a integer in kilometers.
-We can do this by creating a function that takes the price and currency as input and returns the price in the desired currency.
-Or take the odometer part and convert it to kilometer integer.
-We than configure the LLM model to call these models when it assess they are required.
+As previously discussed, to make the structured data from car listings more usable, we need further processing.
+For instance, standardizing the price to a common currency, parsing dates into `DateTime` objects, or converting the odometer readings from various units to a uniform integer in kilometers, are some enhancements that could greatly improve usability.
+To facilitate these transformations, we can create functions dedicated to handling each specific task.

-As far as I have been able to find, there is no way to allow the model to call a function through the same way we have been calling the model until now.
-So we are going to have to switch to using the `IChatCompletionService` that comes out of the box with Semantic Kernel.
-This service is designed to abstract the intricacies of creating a chat application, but we can use it a little bit differently.
+However, integrating these functions directly into the flow controlled by the LLM poses a challenge.
+Currently, there is no direct method to have the model invoke external functions as part of its processing pipeline using the basic model invocation methods we've used so far.
+To address this, we need to utilize the `IChatCompletionService` provided with the Microsoft Semantic Kernel.
+This service is typically designed to simplify the creation of chat applications but can be adapted for our purposes to orchestrate complex workflows involving external function calls.

+Here’s how we can set up the `IChatCompletionService`:

 ```csharp
 using Microsoft.SemanticKernel;